-Generosity – a signpost that points to prosperty of soul, and of finances !
+Generosity – a signpost that points to prosperity of soul, and of finances !

 Ephesians 4:28 provides a picture of the turnaround.

-Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.
+Let him who stole steal no longer, but rather let him labour, working with his hands what is good, that he may have something to give him who has need.

 Entrepreneurship creates space and can contribute, in a small or a big way, to the building of an entrepreneurial pillar for economic development – especially for those not in the mainstream of society, but who find themselves in desperate poverty and under the breadline.